But the details of this year's event are below

 Deirdre Frontczak, Asilomar Chair

 Everyone has an idea of what a woman is.
 But what does it mean to have that idea?
-What is occurring in our heads when we think of a woman -- or a man, or a white man, or any other social concept?
-Philosophers and psychologists hold ideas as concepts; in this standard view, having the concept or idea of a woman consists of having a general description of what "being a woman" really means.
+What is occurring in our heads when we think of a “woman” -- or a man, or a white man, or any other social concept?
+Philosophers and psychologists hold ideas as concepts; in this view, having the concept or idea of a woman consists of having a general description of women in mind.

 (*Note: Orlandi's pronouns are "they / them."
 It was not a syntactical error.)

-Thomas Greene is an astrophysicist in the Space Science and Astrobiology Division at NASA's Ames Research Center.
+Dr. Thomas Greene is an astrophysicist in the Space Science and Astrobiology Division at NASA's Ames Research Center.
 He conducts observational studies of exoplanets and young stars and develops astronomical technologies and instrumentation.
 Dr. Greene is a co-investigator on the NIRCam and MIRI science instruments of the James Webb Space Telescope and serves on the JWST Users Committee.
-While at NASA Ames he has served as the Director of the Ames Center for Exoplanet Studies, Project Scientist of the SOFIA mission, and Chief of the Astrophysics Branch.
-Before joining NASA, he worked at the Lockheed Martin Advanced Technology Center on NASA astrophysics missions.
-Prior to that, Dr. Greene was on the faculty of the University of Hawaii where he was a support astronomer and later Director of the NASA Infrared Telescope Facility (IRTF).
-He received his Ph.D. in astronomy from the University of Arizona and currently co-chairs the National Academy of Sciences’ Committee on Astronomy and Astrophysics.
+At NASA Ames he has served as the Director of the Center for Exoplanet Studies, Project Scientist of the SOFIA mission, and Chief of the Astrophysics Branch.
+Previously, he worked at Lockheed Martin Advanced Technology Center, and taught at the University of Hawaii.
+Dr. Greene received his Ph.D. in astronomy from the University of Arizona and currently co-chairs the National Academy of Sciences’ Committee on Astronomy and Astrophysics.

-My topic is the dominance of anger in our political culture and discourse, a phenomenon that I think Nietzsche's Genealogy of Morals sheds some light on.
-Nietzsche thought that large parts of aristocratic societies were consumed with “resentment,” a hostile attitude on the part of the dispossessed toward those who are structurally privileged.
+Dr. Wallace’s topic is the dominance of anger in our political culture and discourse, a phenomenon on which Nietzsche's Genealogy of Morals may shed some light.
+Nietzsche thought that large parts of aristocratic societies were consumed with “ressentiment,” a hostile attitude on the part of the dispossessed toward those who are structurally privileged.
 This negative emotional orientation eventually gives rise to a new scheme of moral values, which are adopted precisely because they enable the masses to make sense of their prior hostility and animus.
-So you have an original attitude of antagonism, and then a specific set of moral views become prevalent because of the way they render this hostile orientation intelligible to those who are subject to it.
+So we have an original attitude of antagonism, and then a specific set of moral views become prevalent because of the way they render this hostile orientation intelligible to those who are subject to it.

 Something similar may be occurring in contemporary social processes.
 These are characterized by a tendency to forming negative group identities, whereby we come to understand who we are by defining ourselves in opposition to other groups.
 This leaves us with a hostile orientation toward the Other that doesn't really make sense, morally or intellectually.
 Under these circumstances, we tend to accept narratives of grievance, which attribute to The Other moral infractions that justify and render intelligible our opposition to them, and thereby satisfy an emotional need.
 But the process of accepting such narratives turns our antagonism into chronic anger, which is characteristically an attitude of emotional opposition to moral wrongs.